Marma92/bob-pitools/README.md

 ## Features

-- Allows users to input the city name.
 - Fetches current weather data (description and temperature) from the OpenWeatherMap API.
 - Displays the weather forecast in a visually appealing interface.
 - Supports full-screen mode for better user experience.